 Sims EJ, Clark A, McCormick J, Mehta G, Connett G, Mehta A. United Kingdom Cystic Fibrosis Database Steering Committee.
 Cystic fibrosis diagnosed after 2 months of age leads to worse outcomes and requires more therapy.
 Pediatrics 2007; 119:19-28.
 [PubMed]

-The UK Database was developed by Dr Anil Mehta (figure 14) and Mrs Gita Mehta (figure 15) in Dundee for the UK CF Trust.
+The UK Database was developed by Dr Anil Mehta (fig. 41) and Mrs Gita Mehta (fig. 42) in Dundee for the UK CF Trust.
 The data formed the basis of a number of very important papers.

 From 2007 the patient data was transferred to the CF Trust Registry – a system based on the CF Foundation Port CF system.